-In this four-lesson unit students will build literacy skills while learning about biomimicry; the process of using nature to help solve human problems.
-Through the integration of Nevada Academic Content Standards for Science as well as Content Standards for Language Arts, students will work collaboratively to read informational text, gather information, practice asking questions based on their observations, and discuss ideas with peers to develop solutions to human problems using the natural world as a guide.
-This unit includes three 1-hour classroom lessons followed up by a half-day field study at a local park.
+In this four-lesson unit, students build literacy skills while learning about biomimicry — the process of using nature to help solve human problems.
+Through the integration of Nevada Academic Content Standards for Science as well as Content Standards for Language Arts, students work collaboratively to read informational text, gather information, practice asking questions based on their observations, and discuss ideas with peers to develop solutions to human problems using the natural world as a guide.

-To supplement the lessons taught by Sierra Nevada Journeys and Great Basin Institute, the teacher will also have access to our extension curriculum.
-The extensions include a pre-unit lesson, extension activities for the in-school and field based lessons, and a post-unit lesson to wrap up the program.
-All students participating in the curriculum will also receive a free literacy kit including activities and a book that can be used at home to build family involvement in literacy and science instruction.
+To supplement the lessons taught by Sierra Nevada Journeys, teachers will have access to our extension curriculum.
+The extensions include a pre-unit lesson, extension activities for the in-school and field-based lessons, and a post-unit lesson to wrap up the program.

 LESSON 1: With a Tail Like This?

 During this 60-minute lesson students will explore the relationship between the structure of an external part and its function through the study of various animals.
 Students will read an informational text along with the teacher and use a graphic organizer to write and draw about the structure and function of external parts that animals use to survive.